-The upcoming period drama, set in England in the early 1800’s, follows the Bridgerton family and all the up-and-downs of their high society lives and romances.
-So why not settle back on your sofa, grab come treats, and get inspired to plan a trip to explore the locations in Bath used as sets in the series.
+The period drama, which is back for season two, is a delightful dose of regency scandal and romance!
+Based on the best-selling books by Julia Quinn, the show is set in England in the early 1800's, and follows the Bridgerton family and all the up-and-downs of their high society lives and romances.
+So why not settle back on your sofa, grab some treats, and get inspired to plan a trip to explore the locations in Bath used as sets in the series.

 WATCH: Bridgerton's trailer hints at love and scandal - and we can't wait!